jmetzger/training-microservices-docker-kubernetes/microservices-flightapp/00-microservice-template-node-bootstrap.md

 ### Why ?

-  * Way shorter implementation time for new microservice based on python
+  * Way shorter implementation time for new microservice based on node js
 ### What do we use it for ?

   * Flights